Bennett County, South Dakota

 Bennett County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 3,381.
 Its county seat is Martin.
-The county lies completely within the exterior boundary of the Pine Ridge Indian Reservation.
-To the east is the Rosebud Indian Reservation, occupied by Sicangu Oyate, also known the Upper Brulé Sioux Nation and the Rosebud Sioux Tribe (RST), a branch of the Lakota people.
+Bennett County was removed from the Pine Ridge Reservation by an act of Congress in 1911, much of Bennett County however is still held in trust by the Reservation.
+To the east is the Rosebud Indian Reservation, where dwell the Sicangu Oyate, also known the Upper Brulé Sioux Nation and the Rosebud Sioux Tribe (RST), a branch of the Lakota people.